graph-massivizer/graph-massivizer-toolkit/README.md

 ![Architecture](https://github.com/graph-massivizer/.github/figs/overview.png)

 # Requirements
+This project is built with the python programming language and uses Docker containers.
+Both of these must be installed to develop with the toolkit.

+The platform also uses [metaphactory](https://metaphacts.com/) as a frontend.
 Developers must have a key in order to pull metaphactory Docker images.
 A key can be obtained by filling out [this form](https://metaphacts.com/get-started#docker-trial) and mentioning the project, which will send you an email in a short time containing the key and login command.

 ## Running metaphactory
 Before running the project, use the script provided called `./start_metaphactory.sh` to run a metaphactory docker image, and then `./stop_metaphactory.sh` to close it.
 These images are independent of the project so they should be running in the background during different executions and not reloaded until you want to stop working with them.